natecostello/van_two_point_oh/van/electrical/electrical_overview/electrical.md

 Most vans out there are 12V these days.
 Our first van was based on a 12V DC system.
 If you aren't exceeding roughly 3000W charge or discharge, 12V systems make a lot of sense and are simple to design and build.

-However, because of our secondary goal, we want more than 3000W charge capability...a lot more.
-In fact, we want as much as we can get, within reason.
-A good starting place if you are maximizing charge rate, is to aim to achieve a 0.5C charge rate.
-Based on our battery capacity, this equates to 280A with a 24V battery or 140A with a 48V battery.
-(Note for a 12V system that would be 560A which is basically a non-starter).
+However, because of our secondary goal, we want more than 3000W charge capability.
+A good starting place if you are maximizing charge rate, is to aim to achieve a 0.5C, the limit for most LFP cells.
+For the battery capcity selected this equates to 280A with a 24V battery or 140A with a 48V battery.
+(Note for a 12V system that would be 560A which is a non-starter).

 To obtain those kind of charge rates, a dedicated alternator operating at the battery voltage is a requirement.
 Nations starter and alternator currently has a 24V alternator that fits our van and can supply about 150A.
 We can make up the remainder with the factory alternator and some intervening power conversion.
 Details on all this to follow.
 Nations is about to release a 48V alternator that can source more than enough power.
 From a charge source perspective, both 24V and 48V are feasible.
 Likewise, the current for the 24V and 48V charge rates are also both managable from a cabling and fusing perspective.